 And it is a truly revolutionary act.

-Probably the biggest lesson I’ve learned in the many, many lessons about my health over the years came in 2018, when a large fibroid formed on my ovary, and I had it removed laparoscopically.
+Probably the biggest lesson I’ve learned in the many, many lessons about my health over the years came in 2018, when a large fibroid formed on my uterus, and I had it removed via a laparoscopic myomectomy.
 During that surgery, my intestines were unknowingly lacerated in three places, and two weeks later I ended up in the ER with sepsis and after two emergency surgeries that weekend, an ileostomy.
 If you want to read more about that experience, head over here.

 I could go on and on about my story, about the things that have happened, and the things I’ve learned.
 But I’m actually more interested in learning about you.
 What health issues are you facing?
 Do you want to feel better?
 Are you not sure which direction to take to get there?

 I want to help you on your health journey.
-I believe that gut health is at the base of our overall health, and so this is where I always begin (I’m currently being trained on how to interpret GI functional lab testing through Restorative Wellness Solutions).
+I believe that gut health is at the base of our overall health, and so this is where I always begin.
 I’m also obsessed with hormonal health after what I’ve been through, and particularly love working with women from their early 30s through their mid-40s to regulate their hormones (that’s why I’m a graduate of Nicole Jardim’s Apprentice Program).
 But there’s so much more.
-Head over to my Whole Health Coaching page to learn more about this avenue, check out my self-guided programs here, and learn about the latest in hormone and gut health in our Public Library.
+Head over to my Functional Health Coaching page to learn more about this avenue, check out my self-guided programs here, and learn about the latest in hormone and gut health in our Public Library.